 All hallway lockers are equipped with a lock and 5th-8th grade students are issued a lock for their gym locker.
-Only school issued locks may be used.
-Students must not tell anyone their private combination.
+The only school-issued locks may be used.
+Students must not tell anyone about their private combination.
 The following locker guidelines should be followed: